 The Housing Tax Credit (HTC) team continued to work with any owners interested in starting or completing the process of Eventual Tenant Ownership (ETO).
-We successfully transitioned Red Lake I Housing to Eventual Tenant Ownership in FY2023.
+We successfully transitioned Red Lake Housing I to Eventual Tenant Ownership in FY2023.
 Staff worked with the Red Lake Housing Authority to complete the process and due diligence items, resulting in the Declaration of Land Use Restrictive Covenants (LURA) being released and 16 Tribal tenants became homeowners.
-Red Lake is also interested in the ETO process for two other projects.
-Staff will continue to work with the Tribe on their homeownership goals.
+We are currently working with Red Lake to convert additional HTC units to homeownership for Red Lake Housing II and Red Lake Housing III.